Preetham-p06/AirSense/README.md

-AirSense
+**AirSense**

+This project was built in 24 hours for the OSU AI Hackathon.

 AirSense is a real-time asthma severity monitoring application that predicts peak flow using wearable vitals and environmental data.

-Built With
+The system combines machine learning, a Flask API, and a React frontend to deliver live asthma risk classification and historical tracking.

+**Overview**
+AirSense estimates a user's peak flow in liters per minute using health metrics and air quality data.
+It then converts the prediction into a percentage of the user's personal best and classifies asthma severity into Green, Yellow, or Red zones.

+The application also stores previous predictions and displays trends over time.

+Technology Stack

+Backend:

+Python

-Python (Flask API)
+Flask (REST API)

-Scikit-learn (Ridge Regression)
+Scikit-learn (Ridge Regression model)

-SQLite (History storage)
+SQLite (prediction history storage)

+Joblib (model serialization)

+Frontend:

-React (Frontend UI)
+React

-Recharts (Data visualization)
+Recharts (data visualization)

-Features
+Model Details

+Model Type: Ridge Regression with feature scaling

+Inputs: Heart rate, respiratory rate, SpO₂, temperature, humidity, AQI

-Real-time peak flow prediction
+Output: Predicted peak flow (L/min)

-Green / Yellow / Red risk classification

-Trends dashboard

-Daily inhaler forecast

-Full-stack ML deployment

-Author
+Evaluation Metrics: MAE and R² score

+Authors

 Preetham Prabhu
+Varun Ramanujam

 The Ohio State University
-Computer Science